jparw3/kirei/README.md

-# Astro Theme for VS Code.
+# Kirei Theme for VS Code.

 Screenshots are coming soon...